Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 2. Better Sleep Quality

-If you’ve ever woken up in the middle of the night drenched in sweat, you know how disruptive that can be.
-If you keep your bedroom cooler and regulate the temperature throughout the night, you’ll find that your sleep quality improves.
+We’ve all been there — waking up in sweat, thinking there’s no way we can fall back asleep.
+By keeping your bedroom cooler and regulating the temperature throughout the night, you’ll find that your sleep quality improves.

 You also have a greater chance of experiencing deep sleep if your room is cold.
 Sleeping in a cool room can help you combat insomnia by lowering your body temperature, which then slows down your metabolism rate.
 As a result, you don’t spend as much energy during sleep, and you’re less likely to wake up in the middle of the night.